synthMoza/synthEngine/README.md

 # Features
 ## CircleShape
 Just a wrapper for a common CircleShape class in SFML - you can create and set its settings as you wish.

+# Progress
+Engine is very raw, it needs more time to add the minimum amount of features into it to make it usable.